awsdocs/aws-greengrass-developer-guide/doc_source/hardware-security.md

 ![\[\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/hardware-security-arch.png)

 On a standard installation, AWS IoT Greengrass uses two private keys\.
-One key is used by the AWS IoT client component during the Transport Layer Security \(TLS\) handshake when a Greengrass core connects to AWS IoT\. \(This key is also referred to as the core private key\.\) The other key is used by the local MQTT server, which enables Greengrass devices to communicate with the Greengrass core\.
+One key is used by the AWS IoT client \(IoT client\) component during the Transport Layer Security \(TLS\) handshake when a Greengrass core connects to AWS IoT Core\. \(This key is also referred to as the core private key\.\) The other key is used by the local MQTT server, which enables Greengrass devices to communicate with the Greengrass core\.
 If you want to use hardware security for both components, you can use a shared private key or separate private keys\.
 For more information, see [Provisioning Practices for AWS IoT Greengrass Hardware Security](#optional-provisioning)\.

 **Note**
 On a standard installation, the local secrets manager also uses the IoT client key for its encryption process, but you can use your own private key\.
 It must be an RSA key with a minimum length of 2048 bits\.
 For more information, see [Specify the Private Key for Secret Encryption](secrets.md#secrets-config-private-key)\.